x2w-soda/Ludens/README.md

 Top level graphics abstraction, provides rendering service using combinations of render components.
 Users of this module should not have to worry about GPU-side synchronizations.

+- AudioBackend

+Audio backend abstraction layer, currently using MiniAudio as the audio thread implementation.
+This layer takes 32-bit float samples from some mixer output and passes it to the actual backend such as WASAPI, performing conversions as necessary.

+- AudioMixer

+Defines audio playbacks and effects.
+This layer implements the mixing done on audio thread.
+Currently each playback has its own effect chain, this is less efficient compared to bus-routing, which will be implemented later.
+Eventually, bus-level DSP chain and playback-level DSP chain will both be supported.

 - UI

 User interface solution.
 This is a retained-mode GUI library used for both the editor and the final in-game UI.